Possible Side Effects of Radiation Treatment for Brain Tumors

 - There is a low risk of developing a second cancer in or near the radiation field.
 These are called secondary cancers, and they develop as a result of the exposure of healthy tissue to radiation.
 Modern radiation techniques are designed to limit this exposure, but it is not always possible to prevent all exposure and still achieve the desired outcomes.

-- Radiation necrosis.
-Rarely, a mass of dead (necrotic) tissue forms at the site of the tumor.
+- Radiation necrosis: Rarely, a mass of dead (necrotic) tissue forms at the site of the tumor.
 If this occurs, it usually develops months to years after radiation is given.
-Occasionally, surgery may be needed to remove the necrotic tissue.
+Surgery may be needed to remove the necrotic tissue.

-- Harm to the pituitary gland and other areas of the brain, which can affect hormone levels in the body, including thyroid and sex hormones.
+- Harm to the pituitary gland and other areas of the brain can happen, which can affect hormone levels in the body, including thyroid and sex hormones.
 Damage to the pituitary gland can affect future fertility for women and cause sexuality concerns for men.
-These can usually be managed by taking synthetic hormones.
+Your provider may prescribe synthetic hormones to manage these changes.

 - Loss of some brain function can occur if large areas of the brain receive radiation.
 There may also be other symptoms that develop as a result of damage to healthy brain tissue.
-These symptoms are dependent on what the treated area of brain controls and how much radiation was given.
-These risks must be balanced against the risks of not using radiation and having less control of the tumor.
+These symptoms depend on what the treated area of the brain controls and how much radiation was given.
+These risks must be weighed against the risks of not using radiation and having less impact on the tumor.